ghostmalls/digital-beth.github.io/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

+hi, i'm beth.
-hi,i'm beth. i'm 30, from louisiana and i love cats, computers, and coding.
+i'm 30, from louisiana.
+i love cats, computers, and coding. this site is where i'll  host random code i've written and other things i'm working on. say hi!